-A few years ago we started out on our journey to become a 'KidsMatter' school; a school that values and includes all people.
-2017 sees us continuing this journey to establish a postivite learning community.
+We are a 'KidsMatter' school; a school that values and includes all people.
+We continue this journey to establish a postivite learning community.
 At Wahgunyah PS, our aim is to establish:

 - A school community that promotes mental health and wellbeing